WDI-SEA/react-development-course-materials/04-APIs and Heroku/README.md

 5) **Heroku**: Interactive Lecture

+6) **APIs, Heroku and Imperative and Declarative Programming Quiz**: Online Quiz

-6) **Film Project, Part 4**: Classwork + Homework
+7) **Film Project, Part 4**: Classwork + Homework

+Notes:

-Note that the Films Project is homework (but you can begin it in class).
+- The Films Project is homework (but you can begin it in class).
 The full script of that lesson is student-facing (rather than embedded in the instructor Teaching Tips of Talking Points).

+- The Quiz covers Imperative and Declarative Programming in addition to APIs and Heroku.
+If you have not covered all this material, do not assign the quiz.